influxdata/influxdb-client-java/client-reactive/README.md

 For writing data we use [WriteReactiveApi](https://bonitoo-io.github.io/influxdb-client-java/influxdb-client-reactive/apidocs/org/influxdata/client/reactive/WriteReactiveApi.html) that supports same configuration as [non reactive client](../client#writes):

-1. writing data points in Line Protocol
+1. writing data using Line Protocol, Data Point, POJO
 2. use batching for writes
 3. use client backpressure strategy
 4. produces events that allow user to be notified and react to this events